 Alphabet printables: All spelling begins with letters.
 These worksheets cover ABC order for beginners.
 Page one has letters for kids to cut out, then paste in order.
 Page two, shown here, has missing beginning consonants, and a challenge to rewrite the words in ABC order.
 Adult help may be needed.

-NEW!
 Word Match Worksheets - Two printable preschool worksheets in which young learners match the picture/word to the identical word.
 These pages teach visual discrimination and the reading of simple words.

 Don't depend only on worksheets for learning and reinforcement.
 Be sure to use games and other participation activities.
 Here are a few ideas.